 After years of grays and whites, warm colors have finally been making a comeback!
 If you’re ready to warm up your space but don’t want to weigh it down with a dark, heavy color, take a look at Sherwin-Williams Canvas Tan 7531.
 This creamy soft beige is a cozy, muted color that looks great in both modern and traditional spaces.
 Let’s take a closer look at its spectral data to see if it’s the right match for your project.

-What is the “Undertone” of Canvas Tan?
-Does Canvas Tan look yellow?
+What Is the “Undertone” of Canvas Tan?
+Does Canvas Tan Look Yellow?

 Will Canvas Tan look yellow on the wall?
 No, but the intensity of the warmth will change depending on the quality of your light.
 In a south-facing room or with western afternoon light, it will look warm without being too golden.
 In a north-facing room or in rooms with little natural light, the warmth will be more muted.
 Remember, your quality of light changes throughout the day so view a sample of this color on all walls and in a variety of artificial and natural light.